SDKs

 Both SDKs are generated from Mailrith's versioned public API contract.
 This keeps SDK method names, schemas, operation metadata, and the served OpenAPI document aligned.

-When the public contract changes in the repo, regenerate the shared SDK artifacts before publishing packages or relying on new operations in docs and examples.
+When the public contract changes in the repo, regenerate the shared SDK artifacts before you publish packages or rely on new operations in docs and examples.

-Generated SDKs make the common path easier, but the OpenAPI document remains the source of truth for exact request and response shape.
+Generated SDKs make common workflows easier, but the OpenAPI document remains the source of truth for exact request and response shapes.

 **Regenerate SDK Artifacts From the Public Contract**